-The SAT and ACT standardized examinations are no longer required for undergraduate admissions at the California State University.
+The SAT and ACT standardized examinations are no longer required for undergraduate admissions at California State University.

 The University’s Board of Trustees overwhelmingly passed a resolution to eliminate the two exams from undergraduate applications, which significantly altered the university’s admissions procedures.
 This means that SAT and ACT results will not be utilized to determine admission to the university.

-The institution has said that it would not accept ACT or SAT scores that students have previously taken and submitted as part of the admissions process.
+The institution has said it would not accept ACT or SAT scores students have previously taken and submitted as part of the admissions process.
 However, following acceptance, they will be utilized to determine a student’s placement.

 “If you are accepted to a CSU campus, the scores will be used as one of the measures to place you in the proper mathematics and English courses,”